Skip to main content

 Decompress Windows executable

-Windows has a built-in zip decompressor.
-You can right-click the file and select Extract All... from the context menu.
+Windows has a built-in feature for zip decompression.
+Right-click the file and select Extract All... from the context menu.
 You can also use third-party apps like 7zip.

 After decompressing the file, you will find the segul.exe file.
 You can put it in a folder registered in your environment variable.
 Create a new folder if you don't have one yet.
 Then, put the segul.exe file in the folder.

 Click search and type env.
 Select Edit the system environment variables.
-Then, click Environment Variables... button.
-In the System variables section, select Path and click Edit... button.
+Then, click the Environment Variables... button.
+Select Path in the System variables section and click the Edit... button.
 Click New and add the path to the folder where you put the SEGUL executable.
 Click OK to close the dialog boxes.

 • Open a new terminal and try to call SEGUL from anywhere in your system: